SlashTec/EKS_logging_monitoring/EKS-ECK/readme.md

 - to scale pods in ECK nodeset: kes scale --replicas=2 sts elasticsearch-es-master-zone
 - to install plugins specially s3 plugin follow this link : https://coralogix.com/log-analytics-blog/running-elk-on-kubernetes-with-eck-part-2/
 - kibana migration/upgration/deletion  also not working smothly and take care of index and it's dashboard may remove
+- if the cluster turned to red it means  that at least one primary shard and its replicas are not allocated to a node,  and u can follow this link to know how to investigate the issue : https://www.datadoghq.com/blog/elasticsearch-unassigned-shards/

 ```